wwivbbs/docs/docs/usenet.md

 CALL NETWORK /N32767 .0 /A /P707-585-NEWS /S57600 /T993228415 .0
 CALL NETWORK1
 CALL NETWORK2
-CALL BBS.EXE /N10 /E
+CALL BBS.EXE /N# /E
 ```
 Of course yours may look a little different.
-I use node 10 for maintenance, hence the /N10 on the bottom line.
+Change /N# to the node number you use for callouts i.e. /N4.
 NETWORK1 and NETWORK2 are optional but I like using them to unpack and handle the incoming messages.

 Now, when your mail.bat runs, you should see the news.exe portion